Glen Illing - Founder and Executive Director

 Currently helping to commercialise a new SBF biologics platform based on shark VNAR single-domains with a focus in inflammation and oncology.
 This new University spin-out is called Elasmogen Ltd (Feb 2016).

-Founder, CEO and Executive Director of Roslin Technologies who spearheaded the business from concept to implementation providing its vision and strategic direction.
+Founder and Executive Director of Roslin Technologies who spearheaded the business from concept to implementation providing its vision and strategic direction.
 As an international entrepreneur and Venture Builder he has a focus on Agri-Tech, Aquaculture, the Bio-economy and sustainable protein production.
 With over 25 years executive experience in Agribusiness, start-ups, mergers, acquisitions, and re-organisations, he is a commercially driven leader with a truly global record skilled in building and developing Life Science, Agribusiness and Biotechnology companies.
 He thrives on bridging the gap between science, technology and industry and received an MBA from Bath University after graduating in Agriculture at Seale-Hayne Plymouth University, awarded a post graduate management diploma at Oxford Brookes University and is member of the ‘Institute of Directors’ and the ‘Genetics Society’.
 He is a partner in JBI Equity and Serves as a Board member on several disruptive technology companies.

 Co-founder of JBI Equity.
 Previously Investment Manager at Emirates NBD Private Banking in Dubai involved in fund selection across most asset classes.
 Previously an analyst at Bloomberg London.
 Originally from Denmark with six years agribusiness experience managing large dairy, poultry and feed mill operations in Denmark.
 Non-Executive Member of the Roslin Technologies Board since March 2016.